jes/ricochet-group/README.md

 Basic functionality is working.

 Still required for "launch" (i.e. convenient to install and run a public group):
- - easy first-run experience & documentation about how to set it up
  - kicking/banning

 Nice to have later: